sabrinasadik/www_threefold.io/www.threefold.io/content/tokens/gettokens.md

 weight = 3
 +++
-An organization who supports farmers with hardware sourcing, housing, maintaining and configuring hardware, ensuring power, cooling, safety, consistent uptime and secure connection to the grid.
+An organization that supports farmers with hardware sourcing, housing, maintaining and configuring hardware, ensuring power, cooling, safety, consistent uptime and a secure connection to the grid.

 Depending on the business model of the co-operative all of the above, or a subsection of the services above, are offered.